Bancha-t/Test-ChatwithSocket/README.md

 ##### version 0.0.0 Add a Server and Client for chat.
-##### version 0.0.1 Add a function to create a room and prepare for the attack. ??
+##### version 0.0.1 Add a function to create a room and add DOS attack for test. ??
 There is a problem with creating the room.